-3. AREA OF MARD 3117 acres approximately.

-+.
-ALIENATED LAND Nil.

-- (a) BAMEI and DAMBIWEI, although originally separate villages have combined in the main in all facets of village life.
-Their congregate land holdings are now divided between coffee growing, subsistence farming, timber getting and hunting areas. - (b) Coffee planting and subsistence farming are carried out on village land on the KONGARA side of the range, many persons have coconut and cocoa plantations on village land on the Nasioi side of the range as well as on land which they have purchased from the South Nasioi people. - (c) Approximate area planted to cash crops in 600 acres. - (d) Approximate area yet to be developed is 2017 acres.
+- 3. AREA OF WARD 3117 acres approximately. - 4.
+ALIENATED LAND Nil. - 5.
+LAND USAGE - (a) BANEI and DAMBIWEI, although originally separate villages have combined in the main in all facets of village life.
+Their congregate land holdings are now divided between coffee growing, subsistence farming, timber getting and hunting areas. - (b) Coffee planting and subsistence farming are carried out on village land on the KONGARA side of the range, many persons have coconut and cocoa plantations on village land on the Nasioi side of the range as well as on land which they have purchased from the South Nasioi people. - (c) Approximate area planted to cash crops in 600 acres. - (d) Approximate area yet to be developed is 2517 acres. - 6.
+AVERAGE LAND HOLDING PER FAMILY72 acres approximately. - 7.
+COMMUNICATIONS - (a) Roads Vehicular nil; the walking track to ROREINANG Mission is the most important in this Ward as it supplies the only outlet for marketing of cash crops; however, the possibility of construction of a vehicular road over this route is not feasible without extremely large expenditure which would not be justified, - (b) Telegraphic nil; the closest transmitter is on AROPA Plantation about five hours walk.